+Content obfuscation is the new way to hide unwanted negative online content.
 With a camera phone around every corner, and audio recording devices in every pocket your past will cling to you like polyester on a dry day.
 It sounds scary for those who have something to hide, but the future of image management is less about removing negative online content, and more about casting doubt on its validity.
-The future is content obfuscation.

 I speak to students often, and one thing I say repeatedly is to carefully monitor yourself and use caution when posting anything to the internet.
 This behavior is vital, because if something negative is posted, and you’re successful in your attempt to remove it, Google Cache or Wayback Machine may have a copy of your deleted data.
 And don’t forget those who screen captured or snagged your data, holding it for a rainy day.

-It’s inevitable.
-If you do something stupid, it will probably find it’s way into the public eye.
-And that’s why I firmly believe the future of image management will focus less on how to remove negative online content, instead focusing on how to cast doubt on reality altogether via content obfuscation.
+It’s inevitable: If you do something stupid, it will probably find its way into the public eye.
+And that’s why I firmly believe the future of image management will focus less on how to remove negative online content, and will instead focus on how to cast doubt on reality altogether via content obfuscation.

 Consider how criminals have successfully evaded the CIA, FBI, Police and Homeland Security in the last decade.
 In the aftermath of almost every successful plot, we discover law enforcement possessed information on the evil plot in question but failed to act.
 The public wonders why and at times blames our law enforcement agencies, but the problem isn’t so simple because they actually have too much data.